-

 About the Contributors

-Hannah Parcells is incredibly proud to step into the role of content managing editor at The Collegian for the 2024-25 school year.
+Hannah Parcells is incredibly proud to continue the role of managing editor of The Collegian for the 2025-26 school year.

-Parcells is currently pursuing two degrees: a Bachelor of Science in psychology and a Bachelor of Arts in political science with a concentration in global politics.
+Parcells is in her final year of two degrees, receiving a Bachelor of Science in psychology and a Bachelor of Arts in political science with a concentration in global politics.
 Stubborn, opinionated and endlessly curious, Parcells has always been passionate about understanding and helping other people, and she hopes to use her education to leave the world a little better than she found it.

 Born into an Air Force family, Parcells spent her youth exploring the Great Plains and developed a deep love of all things nature.
 When she wasn’t exploring the world at her fingertips, Parcells often had her nose stuck in a book, which is how she discovered her love of science, history and, above all, a good story.

 Parcells stumbled headfirst into The Collegian in fall 2023 as a reporter when she transferred to Colorado State University and a friend recommended it due to her passion for writing.
-She fell in love with chasing down stories and became the news editor at the end of her first semester.
+She fell in love with chasing stories and connecting with the people around her, becoming the news editor at the end of her first semester.

-Parcells strongly believes in the power of information and is committed to upholding The Collegian’s long history of honest reporting and encouraging readers to get out and explore the world around them.
+Parcells strongly believes in the power of information and is committed to upholding The Collegian’s long history of honest reporting and encouraging readers to get out and explore the world and community around them.

-On the off chance she’s not buried in textbooks, research papers or policy analyses, Parcells can be found on a hike, listening to music or at any local bookstore or coffee shop, feeding her ongoing addiction to both caffeine and good books.
+On the off chance she’s not buried in grad school applications, research papers or political theory, Parcells can be found on a hike, listening to music or tucked into a corner booth with a book at any local coffee shop, feeding her ongoing addiction to both caffeine and good books.

 Ruby Secrest, Arts & Entertainment Editor

-Ruby Secrest is the editor of the arts and entertainment desk for The Collegian.
-She is a third-year student at Colorado State University, pursuing a major in journalism and media communication and a minor in film studies.
+Ruby Secrest is the returning arts and entertainment editor for The Collegian.
+As she goes into her fourth and final year at Colorado State University, pursuing a major in journalism and media communications and a minor in women’s and gender studies, she is excited to continue holding space for creative storytelling in the world of journalism.

-Born and raised in Denver, Secrest has always had a love for fine art and live music.
-When joining The Collegian in fall 2023 as a writer and photographer, she took a special interest in concert photography, reporting on the live music and local art that takes place in Fort Collins.
+Born and raised in Denver, Secrest grew up with a love for the arts.
+With a passion for fine art and live music, Secrest has continued to expand her knowledge on the arts during her time at The Collegian.
+Secrest began her role at the newspaper in fall 2023 as a writer and photographer; she specialized in concert photography as well as gallery and street art articles, reporting on live music and the local art scene within Fort Collins.